maritime-web/TilerService-Docker/README.md

     tiles.hostDirectory = <the absolute path to the directory where images to be tiled are stored>

 The variable `tracing` can be set to `false` to disable detailed tracing.
 It is by default set to `true`.

 # Execution
 Before you run the container you must pull the image for the [MapTiler Pro container](https://hub.docker.com/r/klokantech/maptiler/):

     docker pull klokantech/maptiler
+    docker pull klokantech/tileserver-php

 To run the container you can do it the following way: